PU-Transformer: Point Cloud Upsampling Transformer: Experiments

 \subsection{Visualization}

-\textbf{Qualitative Comparisons:} The qualitative results of different point cloud upsampling models are presented in Fig.~\ref{fig:vis}.
-Since we utilize the self-attention based structure to capture the point-wise dependencies from a global perspective, the PU-Transformer's output can better illustrate the overall contours of input point clouds producing fewer outliers (as the zoom-in views show).
-Moreover, based on the comprehensive local context encoded by our Positional Fusion block, the PU-Transformer precisely upsamples the points with a uniform distribution, retaining much structural detail.
-Accordingly, the reconstructed meshes present more high-fidelity context with fewer artifacts: \eg, the wings of \enquote{dragon} in the 2nd row, the head/foot of \enquote{human} in the 4th row, and the body of \enquote{tiger} in the last row.
+\textbf{Qualitative Comparisons:} The qualitative results of different point cloud upsampling models are presented in Fig.~\ref{fig:vis} and~\ref{fig:vis_scan}.
+Since we utilize the self-attention based structure to capture the point-wise dependencies from a global perspective, the PU-Transformer's output can better illustrate the overall contours of input point clouds producing fewer outliers (as shown in the zoom-in views of Fig.~\ref{fig:vis}).
+Particularly, based on the rich local context encoded by our Positional Fusion block, the PU-Transformer precisely upsamples the real point clouds (compared in Fig.~\ref{fig:vis_scan}), retaining a uniform distribution and much structural detail.

 \textbf{Upsampling Different Input Sizes:} Fig.~\ref{fig:res} shows the results of upsampling different sizes of point cloud data using PU-Transformer.
 Given a relatively low-resolution point cloud (\eg, 256 or 512 input points), our proposed model is still able to generate dense output with high-fidelity context (\eg, the head/foot of \enquote{Panda}).
 As the input size increases, the new points are uniformly distributed, covering the main flat areas (\eg, the body of \enquote{Panda}).